All posts

 • Traffic visualization — Per-port bandwidth charts in the admin panel

 Both platforms cover the fundamentals — rack visualization, IPAM, hardware inventory, port mapping, multi-site support, and chassis/blade management.
-Where they diverge is in depth and integration.
+Where they differ is in how they integrate with billing and how many separate systems you operate.

 Migration Path from EasyDCIM

-FluxBilling includes a DCIM migration tool that imports your EasyDCIM data:
+FluxBilling includes a DCIM migration tool that imports your EasyDCIM data.
+Based on the current migration service, the tool imports:

+The migration reads from your EasyDCIM database and maps the data to FluxBilling''s schema in a guided wizard with preview and status tracking.
 After migration, your entire infrastructure view is available in the FluxBilling admin panel alongside your billing data.
-No more switching between two systems.

-Let's break down the numbers for a typical hosting provider with 100 clients:
+Let''s look at the numbers for a hosting provider with 100 clients:

-• Simpler backups — One database to back up instead of two
+• One database to back up — Simpler backup and recovery workflows

 Making the Switch